Administration for Children and Families, Office of Community Services, HHS.

 |Certification regarding environmental tobacco smoke||As described above and per required form||May be found on http://www.acf.hhs.gov/programs/ofs/forms.htm||By application due date.|

-Private-non-profit organizations may submit with their applications the additional survey located under “Grant Related Documents and Forms” titled “Survey for Private, Non-Profit Grant Applicants”.
+Private non-profit organizations are encouraged to submit with their applications the additional survey located under “Grant Related Documents and Forms” titled “Survey for Private, Non-Profit Grant Applicants”.
+Start Printed Page 48505

 |What to submit||Required content||Required form or format||When to submit|